Back to Christendom and the Monarchies

 • refuse political alliances that require silence about doctrinal truth

-The Holy Roman Empire cannot be copied, but its principles remain useful: under God, public responsibility for truth, and social life ordered beyond private preference.
-These principles are essential for Catholics living in exile who seek real restoration.
+The Holy Roman Empire cannot be copied, but its principles remain necessary: under God, public responsibility for truth, and social life ordered beyond private preference.
+These principles are essential for Catholics living in exile who seek real restoration rather than baptized .

 Footnotes